 To illustrate this point, I bring you pictures of my feet.
-I want to add, I have not washed or treated my food in ANY way.
+I want to add, I have not washed or treated my foot in ANY way.

 No antibiotics, no ointments, no salves, no soap.
 The only thing I have done is dry my feet with a towel, like I normally do after showering.

-Immediately after the incident my ankle and foot did swell and stayed slightly swollen for a couple of weeks.
+Immediately after the incident my ankle and foot did swell a little, and stayed slightly swollen for a couple of weeks.

 However, it never appeared to be infected; it never oozed or drained etc.

 Below is a picture of how it looked today, approximately four weeks after the cut…. healing nicely. :)

 This ‘experiment’ demonstrates what I show over and over again.
 The key to successful diabetes management is to maintain TRULY normal blood sugars.

 If you follow the diabetes treatments, specifically the meal plans of the American Diabetes Association (ADA) and the American Association of Diabetes Educators (AADE), you will most likely be in the group of the 90% who fail at diabetes and blood sugar control.